Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise: Estimate on the random operator

-\textbf{Acknowledgments.} The authors received support from a Tohoku University-Universit\'e de Lorraine joint research fund.
+\begin{acks} The authors received support from a Tohoku University-Universit\'e de Lorraine joint research fund.
 A. Deya and L. Thomann were partially supported by the ANR projet "SMOOTH" ANR-22-CE40-0017.
-R. Fukuizumi was supported by JSPS KAKENHI Grant Numbers JP19KK0066 and JP20K03669.
+R. Fukuizumi was supported by JSPS KAKENHI Grant Numbers JP19KK0066, JP20K03669, and JP23K25776.
 A. Deya would like to thank the \textit{Kyoto Research Institute for Mathematical Sciences} for their support during the workshop "Nonlinear and Random Waves", where part of this work has been carried out.
+The authors would like to thank Herbert Koch and Tristan Robert for enlightening discussions as well as the anonymous referee of a previous version of the paper whose comments led to fundamental improvements of our work.\\ Finally, the authors are grateful to the two referees of the present version of the article for their reading work and valuable comments. \end{acks}